andre-st/dotfiles/GAMING.md

         - noticed lot of hotlinking (Dekudeals for example)
 	- [dekudeals.com](dekudeals.com) often recommended if you want to browse and be made aware of nice deals (supports Germany too)
     - [delisted games](https://delistedgames.com/all-delisted-nintendo-switch-games/)
+- font sizes not optimized in many games, very small, not "responsive" or configurable
+- software-update is mandatory for physical game if you previously installed a digital version in higher version, you cannot skip this; deleting game and save-games won't help, you would have to do a refactory-reset on the switch as described on web/youtube just to play unpatched cartridge without Internet
+- "Need for speed HP" payed, installed, tried "Autolog" servers (no longer avail?), dialog "share Nintendo account info with EA (email, birthdate, ...), [cancel], error-loop autolog/privacy-dialog
+    - requires to disable WIFI (airplane mode) before starting the game, so it won't try or cannot connect Autolog servers for another reason
+- wishlist-additions on the international Nintendo.com will not be displayed correctly on the german Nintendo.de wishlist (sync between device and nintendo.de works and vice versa (at least removal of games))
+- game groups in the user UI should be accessible from home menu

+#### Other

 - high games prices (on every platform), but often good deals in eshop
 	- is the device itself a losing proposition for Nintendo? and the money will then be earned from the ecosystem after users have invested in the platform and are on the hook?
-- font sizes not optimized in many games, very small, not "responsive" or configurable
 - you can't move SD cards across devices
-- no TV out
-	- hardware actually missing for display-USB (see YouTube teardown and dissambly videos)
 - retail cartridge with "internet download required" (Wolfenstein2) due to Nintendo's proprietary expensive cartridge hardware with small capacity (16 GB, 32 GB) vs huge filesizes for AAA titles, future?